lowRISC/lowrisc-site/content/docs/ethernet-v0.5/fpga2.md

 SW1 on: boot from SD-card
 SW2 on: boot from Ethernet as per the previous section

+SW7-3: turn these off
+SW15-12: select a suitable unique MAC address variant for your network (allows multiple LowRISCs to talk)

 After inserting the SD-card in the Nexys4-DDR unit, and pressing PROG, you should see a display similar to the previous section, ending with the following.
 By contrast with the NFS-root, etherboot method, the eth0 device is free to take up any allocated address.
 In conjunction with the support VGA text screen and USB-keyboard, emulation of a variety of standalone computing tasks is possible.

     Setting the clock ...